navidiish/Sweden-assignment2/README.md

-## 3. Describing interesting use of cases of Advanced CSS in our project
+## 3. Describe interesting use cases of Advanced CSS in your project to the audience

 - BEM was used for a better organization of our classes

 - SASS (SCSS): used to keep things organized by using variables, nested rules, inline import, partials and so on.

-- Header: the wave (svg Ease in and out, to make it seem more “wavey”)

-- Scene1: The boat is moving (Keyframes, svg)

 - We created all of our drawings in Illustrator

-- Font: Pirata One, downloaded from Google.
-We used this in inspiriation with the wellerman song.
-To make it more pirate-like
+- Font: Pirata One, downloaded from Google

 - @Keyframes used for the animations